By Francis Anthony T. Valentin

 THE FIRST TOWER of Botanika Nature Residences, the crown jewel of the luxury property brand Filigree, is now ready for occupancy.
 This premium 13-storey low-density condominium lies in an exclusive and quiet section of Filinvest City, a 244-hectare master-planned community in Muntinlupa City.

-“We are extremely pleased to welcome residents as they finally make Botanika their home,” said Catherine A. Ilagan, head of Filigree.
+“We are extremely pleased to welcome residents as they finally make Botanika their home,” Catherine A. Ilagan, head of Filigree, said in a statement.
 “Botanika by Filigree is a bespoke residential condominium masterpiece that we are most proud of.
 That we were able to finish it on time and to exacting standards is but a testament of our unyielding commitment to investors and unit owners.”

 The units are generous by most standards, ranging in size from 123 to 343 square meters.
 They come in different configurations: two-bedroom suites, three-bedroom flats, three-bedroom garden bi-level units, five-bedroom garden bi-level units, and grand penthouse units.
 A typical floor contains only 10 units.
 As a low-density structure, it gives the impression of living in a village with single-detached homes than in a condominium, which typically evokes small living space.

-And unlike almost all condominiums, Botanika has a broad and curved shape inspired by a leaf.
-At a welcome party held by Filigree at the atrium of Botanika last March 8, Leandro “Andy” Locsin, Jr., administrator and design consultant of Leandro V. Locsin Partners — a company named after his father, a National Artist of the Philippines for Architecture — pointed out the distinct benefits the shape offers.
+Unlike most other condominiums, Botanika has a broad and curved shape inspired by a leaf.
+At a welcome party held by Filigree at the atrium of Botanika last March 8, Leandro “Andy” Locsin, Jr., administrator and design consultant of Leandro V. Locsin Partners — a company named after his father, a National Artist of the Philippines for Architecture — pointed out the benefits the shape offers.

 Not only is Botanika breezy, it is also green.
 In fact, it is BERDE-certified (Building for Ecologically Responsive Design Excellence), with a 3-star rating for design structure.
 BERDE is a program, under which a national building rating system was developed, created by the Philippine Green Building Council to “facilitate green building projects in the country, inspire confidence in the industry, and build trust in the industry.”